BillClinton/Appunto-Auth/README.md

 #### Appunto-Auth Codeigniter language file

 Appunto-Auth's CodeIgniter language files are included in the application/language/[language-name] folders.
-To add your own translation, create a folder with the name of your language in the application/language/ directory.
+To add your own translation, create a folder with the name of your language in the application/language/ folder.
 Copy the appunto_auth_lang.php into your new folder from one of the other language folders and use it as a template.

  __The name of this folder must match the name of the value of the $config['language'] setting in the CodeIgniter config/config.php__